Goshko812/cmangos-script/README.md

 - **Database Installation**: Sets up the MySQL database and configures it according to the user's specifications.
 - **Systemd Service Setup**: Creates systemd service files for managing the CMangos server processes.
 - **Realmlist IP Configuration**: Prompts the user to change the realmlist IP for connecting to the server.
+- **Extract files from the client**: Prompts the user to extract the data files from the client.

 ## Prerequisites